Can You Terminate an Employee for Excessive Absenteeism?

 However, a lot depends on:

-- Your attendance rate – your company can go ahead with employee termination as a consequence of performance issues and low attendance rates.
-To understand whether your absenteeism is “excessive” you should review the company policy.
+- Your attendance rate – your company can go ahead with employee termination as a consequence of lost productivity, low attendance rates, and tardiness.
+To understand whether your absenteeism is “excessive,” you should review the company policy.

 - The reason for your absences – your company cannot fire you for occasional absences due to illnesses, injuries, and emergencies.
 However, if you are regularly absent, you will need to have a doctor’s note specifying the reasons for your sick leave.